 I also do a lot of applied/methodological work, especially in

-I am a Ph.D. alum of the Department of Statistical Science at Duke and an alum of Amherst College.
-My CV is available for download here.
+I am a Ph.D. alumnus of the Department of Statistical Science at Duke and an alum of Amherst College.
 I am a statistical consultant for HRDAG and have been a data science advisor/consultant for DataPad, eBay, and Treasure Data.
 I have also collaborated with MaxPoint Interactive.

-Prior to graduate school, I worked in research laboratories at Fred Hutchinson Cancer Research Center, where I studied a variety of problems in cell biology and signal transduction using Drosophila Melanogaster as a model organism.
-From 2005 to 2006, I was a member of the Cox lab at UCSF, where I studied Mycobacterium tuberculosis pathogenesis.
-From 2006 through 2010, I was a consultant at NERA Economic Consulting, where I was responsible for constructing econometric/statistical models, risk analytics, and served as a project manager on many engagements.
+Prior to graduate school, I worked in research laboratories at Fred Hutchinson Cancer Research Center, where I studied a variety of problems in cell biology and signal transduction using Drosophila Melanogaster as a model organism, and at UCSF, where I studied Mycobacterium tuberculosis pathogenesis.
+I was subsequently a consultant at NERA Economic Consulting, where I was responsible for constructing econometric/statistical models, risk analytics, and served as a project manager on many engagements.

 I spent most of 2011 living in Rio de Janeiro, Brazil and traveling in South America and Europe.